Title I Program Introduction

 Describe how the local educational agency will carry out its responsibilities under paragraphs (1) and (2) of section 1111(d), School Support and Improvement Activities for schools identified as (1) Comprehensive Support and/ or (2)Targeted Support Schools

-Currently, there is not any schools in the Fort Payne City School District labeled Comprehensive Support Schools or Targeted Support Schools.
-However, if a school is determined eligible, the Federal Programs Coordinator and District Level Administration staff will assist by providing technical assistance to include: assisting school in the development of a Comprehensive Support Plan, review performance data and prioritize weaknesses, review all current intervention programs, assist in analysis of assessment data, identify staff and administrators in need of additional professional development opportunities related to improving student performance, and involve all relevant stakeholders in the improvement/restructuring process and commit district funds as needed for the implementation of the Comprehensive Plan.
+Currently, there are two schools in the Fort Payne City School District labeled in need of additional targeted support.
+When a school is determined eligible, the Federal Programs Coordinator and District Level Administration staff will assist by providing technical assistance to include: assisting school in the development of a Comprehensive Support Plan, review performance data and prioritize weaknesses, review all current intervention programs, assist in analysis of assessment data, identify staff and administrators in need of additional professional development opportunities related to improving student performance, and involve all relevant stakeholders in the improvement/restructuring process and commit district funds as needed for the implementation of the Comprehensive Plan.

 7. Sec.
 1112(b)(4) Describe the poverty criteria that will be used to select school attendance areas under section 1113.